lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 In order to ensure fresh keys, the key generation functions MUST be executed for both component algorithms.
 Compliant parties MUST NOT use, import or export component keys that are used in other contexts, combinations, or by themselves as keys for standalone algorithm use.
 For more details on the security considerations around key reuse, see {{sec-cons-key-reuse}}.

+Errors produced by the component `KeyGen()` routines MUST be forwarded on to the calling application.

 ### Allowed Modifications to the Key Generation Process

 Key generation is a process that is entirely internal to a cryptographic module, and as such it is often customized to fit the performance or operational requirements of the module.
 In cases where the private keys never leave the module or are otherwise not required to interoperate with other cryptographic modules, it is not required for interoperability for the private keys to match the format described in this specification.
 Therefore, in general, implementations of Composite ML-DSA MAY use an alternate key generation process so long as it generates compatible public keys, and so long as both component keys are freshly-generated and not re-used in a standalone key or within another composite key.
 Below are some examples of modifications that an implementer MAY make to the key generation process.